mwaskom/lyman/doc/installing.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Lyman's preprocessing workflows take advantage of image registration algorithms
-from established neuroimaging analysis libraries.
-These must be installed to run
+from established neuroimaging analysis libraries, so these packages must be
-the lyman workflows, but the lyman signal processing, modeling, and
-visualization library code are independent of them.
+installed to run the lyman workflows.

 - Freesurfer 6+

-- FSL 5.0.7+
+- FSL 5.0.9+

 Python libraries
 ~~~~~~~~~~~~~~~~

 Lyman also depends on a number of packages from the scientific Python ecosystem.
-They will be included automatically if they are not present when you first install lyman.
+They will be installed automatically if they are not present when you install lyman.

 - numpy